justjake/music-visualizer-processing/README.md

 This is my final project in Music 158 at UC Berkeley.

+Receives OSC messages with audio data on port 11337 from a server built in Max MSP with the CNMAT externals library.

 ## Requirements

 - Processing 2.x, a creative programming environment and library: